Troubled-Mind/Account-Creator/README.md

       All accounts share the same name.
  2. On line 95, set the password you want to use for ALL mega accounts created
  3. On line 93, set the PATH to the megatools folder
- 4. Open `emails.txt` and add the account emails you want creating *WITHOUT* @gmail.com Example file picture: https://i.imgur.com/zSECSzv.png
+ 4. Open `emails` txt file and add the account emails you want creating *WITHOUT* @gmail.com Example file picture: https://i.imgur.com/zSECSzv.png

    5. Run the script `python Mega-Account-Creator.py` in the terminal